frederic-perez/AmE-dictionary/data/dictionary.md

 __panacea__ _n_ :eight::mega: /ˌpæn əˈsi ə/ /pan-uh-SEE-uh/ (panaceas) [:scroll: _Panacea_ comes from a Greek word meaning “all-healing,” and Panacea was the goddess of healing.]
 A remedy for all diseases, evils, or difficulties.
 Something that is regarded as a cure-all—that is, a remedy for all ills or difficulties. _Syn_ cure-all _The new program should help with the city’s housing crisis, but it’s no panacea._
 __panache__ _n_ :nine::m: /puh-NAHSH/ [:scroll: Originally, the word referred to an ornamental tuft or plume of feathers, and especially one affixed to a helmet.]
 The word was popularized in English from the success of Edmond Rostand’s 1897 play _Cyrano de Bergerac_.
 Cyrano proclaims: “I’m going to take the simplest approach to life of all ...
 I’ve decided to excel in everything.”
 He, of course, wears a panache, and it is literally his last word: “Yet there is something still that will always be mine, and when today I go into God’s presence, there I will doff it and sweep the heavenly pavement with a gesture: something I’ll take unstained out of this world ... my panache.” __1__ A confident, stylish manner; swagger.
 When we say that someone has panache, we are saying that they have energy, spirit, and style.
 Distinctive and stylish elegance. _Syn_ dash, elan, flair, style _He wooed her with the confident panache of a cavalry officer._ _Ever the showman, he not only caught the ball, he made a diving catch and caught it with panache._ _With great panache._ __2__ A tuft of feathers on a headdress, such as a helmet, hat, etc.
 __pancetta__ _n_ Italian bacon that has been cured in salt and spices and then air-dried.
+__pandemonium__ _n_ /pan-duh-MOH-nee-um/ Pandemonium refers to a situation in which a crowd or mass of people act in a wild, uncontrolled, or violent way because they are afraid, excited, or confused. _Pandemonium ensued when a power failure knocked out the city’s traffic lights during rush hour._
 __pander__ _v_ :nine::m: (panders, pandering) (+to) To provide gratification for the desires of.
 __panderer__ _n_ :two: /PAN-duhr-uhr/ [:scroll: After Pandarus, a Trojan warrior in Greek mythology.
 He was known for his skill in archery.
 In later accounts, such as Chaucer’s and Shakespeare’s, he acts as a go-between in the love affair of Troilus and Cressida.
 This resulted in his reputation as a procurer in the English language.]
 One who caters to the base desires, whims, or prejudices of others.
 __pandiculation__ _n_ The act of yawning and stretching (as when first waking up).